What we do

 How we work

-We know that to bring about lasting change, we need to work together – make connections, use our influence, use our skills and raise funds.
+We know that to bring about lasting change, we need to work together – make connections, use our influence, use our skills and creativity and raise funds.
 Once we’ve got a plan of action and something to say, it’s vital to spread the word and inspire others to act.
 So we focus our work on four key functions:

 The Circle is a unique networking hub.